30 Dating Deal Breakers for Men

 It’s true, says dating and relationship expert Lisa Concepcion.
 “There’s nothing more unappealing than empty water bottles, wrappers, papers, pens, and other unnecessary junk cluttering up the seats and floors,” she says.
 “Whether it’s a Mercedes or a Kia, clean it up and take pride in your ride.”

 “In my coaching practice, I’ve noticed that quite a few men won’t date vegans,” says dating coach Damona Hoffman.
 “Aside from being unable to take you to their favorite steakhouse, saying you’re vegan sometimes gives the impression that you are too rigid to date.”
-These are the foods you might want to think twice about ordering on a first date.

 Being a teetotaler